Hoh Rainforest

 enchanted valley

-On par with the other major multi-day rainforest valley hikes in the National Park like the Hoh and Queets river trails, the Enchanted Valley is as epic as its name implies.
-For 12 miles (one-way) hikers parallel the banks of the Quinault River, passing massive tree after massive tree.
-Cedars, firs, spruces, and hemlocks - this valley has it all and is an amazing display of the type of ancient, old-growth forest that the weather in the Olympic Peninsula can produce.
-The areas around backcountry camps, O’Neill Creek and Pyrites Creek contain some magnificent groves and ancient specimens.
+On par with the other major multi-day rainforest valley hikes in the national park, like the Hoh and Queets River trails, the Enchanted Valley is as epic as its name implies.
+For 12 miles (one-way), hikers parallel the banks of the Quinault River, passing massive tree after massive tree.
+Cedars, firs, spruces, and hemlocks—this valley has it all and is an amazing display of the type of ancient, old-growth forest that the weather on the Olympic Peninsula can produce.
+The areas around the backcountry camps, O’Neill Creek and Pyrites Creek, contain some magnificent groves and ancient specimens.

 _DSC8369.jpeg